zeusAlgo/x195/README.txt

 The purpose of the application is manage customers and their corresponding appointments.

 Regis Tribbet
-rtribbe@wgu.edu
 v2.0 - September 23, 2022

-IntelliJ Community Edition 2022.2.2, JDK version 1.8, JavaFX 17.02
+IntelliJ Community Edition 2022.2.2, JDK version 1.8, JavaFX 17.02, MySQL Connector version 8.030

 To run the program:
     1. Ensure you have all prerequisites installed.